Bieber, Swift big winners at slimy Kids' Choice Awards

 Hosted by "Men in Black" movie star Will Smith, the awards featured performances by Katy Perry and British boy band One Direction, who performed their hit "What Makes You Beautiful" from the album "Up All Night."

-But as always, the green slime was the biggest star at the show where Bieber won favourite male singer in fan voting.
+But as always, the green slime was the biggest star at the show where Bieber won favorite male singer in fan voting.

 On stage, Bieber took the orange blimp trophy from Smith, then the show's host had a surprise for the 18-year-old pop star.
 Bieber was also voted by fans as the celebrity they most wanted to see get slimed, and the green goo flowed from the rafters and water cannons aimed at the stage.